MistbornOne/Title-Conversion-Tool/README.md

 Then the keystrokes after that follow a logical pattern:

 In Normal Mode:

-"<leader>ti" is for standard title conversion for the line your cursor is on.
+"`<leader>` ti" is for standard title conversion for the line your cursor is on.

-"<leader>tb" is for bold title conversion for the line your cursor is on.
+"`<leader>` tb" is for bold title conversion for the line your cursor is on.

-"<leader>th" is for heading title conversion for the line your cursor is on.
+"`<leader>` th" is for heading title conversion for the line your cursor is on.

 In Visual Mode:

-"<leader>ti" is for standard title conversion for the text you've highlighted.
+"`<leader>` ti" is for standard title conversion for the text you've highlighted.

-**Step 8: Test the program in nvim!
+**Step 8: Test the program in nvim!:**

 Navigate to a file in nvim and in normal mode, place your cursor on the line to be tested then try one or more of the keybindings.

 ---